-The School of Public Health will hold the first annual Undergraduate Symposium on Thursday, May 22, 2014 from 4 – 6 pm in the UW South Campus Center.
+The School of Public Health will hold the third annual Undergraduate Symposium on Thursday, May 26, 2016

 The Symposium also provides a forum for current students, prospective students, faculty, and the community to discuss current topics in public health.

 We hope you’ll join us for this exciting event which will include poster presentations and a reception.

 Your RSVP is appreciated.

 Poster Guidelines & Tips for Presenters

 Students will be notified of their participation no later than Friday, April 22, 2016.

 A Symposium Poster & Planning Session will be held Wednesday, April 27 at 4:30 pm in the SPH Student Lounge, Health Sciences F-332.